 This conclusion offers theoretical backing for substantially reducing GAgN's computational complexity.
 In practice, by instantiating nodes as lightweight agents, a GAgN can be constructed to carry out node classification tasks with adversarial resilience.

-Our main contributions include the following three aspects: \begin{itemize} \item We propose a decentralized agent network, GAgN, which empowers nodes with the ability to autonomously perceive and utilize global intelligence to address the inherent vulnerabilities of GNNs and existing defense models. \item We theoretically prove that an agent can accomplish the relevant tasks using only three trainable matrices. \item We experimentally show that functions in GAgN are effectively executed, which collectively yielding state-of-the-art classification accuracy in perturbed datasets. \end{itemize}
+Our main contributions including: \begin{itemize}[left = 0.1cm] \item We propose a decentralized agent network, GAgN, which empowers nodes with the ability to autonomously perceive and utilize global intelligence to address the inherent vulnerabilities of GNNs and existing defense models. \item We theoretically prove that an agent can accomplish the relevant tasks using only three trainable matrices. \item We experimentally show that primary functions of GAgN have been effectively executed, which collectively yielding state-of-the-art accuracy in perturbed datasets. \end{itemize}

-We format the paper as follows: Section~\ref{sec_related} introduces related work.
-Section~\ref{sec_method} presents the specific technical details of our GAgN.
-Section~\ref{sec_theorem} demonstrates the theoretical results pertinent to GAgN.
-Section~\ref{sec_exp} gives the relevant deployments and results of the experiments.
-Section~\ref{sec_con} concludes our work.